stablekernel/aqueduct/source/docs/index.md

 Check out [Snippets](snippets/index.md) for quick code snippets to get you up and running faster.

 Import [this file](https://s3.amazonaws.com/aqueduct-intellij/aqueduct.jar) into IntelliJ IDEA for Aqueduct file and code templates.

-## How to Use this Documentation

-Each topic covers a major component of the Aqueduct framework and are displayed in the side menu.
-Within each topic, there is an overview page and a number of guides.
-Each guide contains example code, explanations and best practices for building Aqueduct applications.

-Guides create an initial understanding and give context to the Aqueduct framework.
-The API reference details each type, property and method in the Aqueduct framework.
-The tutorial is a guided exercise that teaches the very basics of Aqueduct while creating a server application.